timcdlucas/Abundance-Density-Manuscript/README.md

 For submission to Proceedings of the Royal Society: B

 It comprises simulations that test whether it is abundance, density, colony size, number of colonies or distribution area which most strongly affects pathogen richness.
+The simulations are run using my package [metapopEpi](https://github.com/timcdlucas/metapopEpi).